Home Page

 Teams Game

-Le Gare di Duplicato sono dei confronti che si sviluppano su un prefissato numero di smazzate tra due squadre, composte di un numero variabile tra 4 e 8 giocatori ciascuna, che a 4 per volta si confrontano su due tavoli separati con carte duplicate.
+Le Gare di Duplicato sono dei confronti che si sviluppano su un prefissato numero di smazzate tra due squadre, composte di un numero variabile tra 4 e 8 giocatori per ciascuna squadra che, a 4 per volta, si confrontano su due tavoli separati giocando con carte duplicate.

 Un tavolo risiede in sala aperta e ad esso siedono in NS due giocatori della squadra A e in EO due giocatori della squadra B.